andreadeputra/MLPortfolio/Courses/RakaminMiniProject/2. Investigate Hotel Business using Data Visualization/README.md

 This project is part of Rakamin Academy's portfolio building.
 In this project, I am given a dataset about hotel booking data distributed by Rakamin Academy modified after dataset from Kaggle's [Hotel Booking Demand](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand).
 The goal of this project is to gain business insight based on the dataset.
 That being said, the scope for this project will involve data preprocessing and data visualization.

 ## Data Pre-Processing
-Based on quick data overview, ere are the overview of what's being done in this step:
+Based on quick data overview, here are the overview of what's being done in this step:
 - Data Understanding
 - Datatype Validation
 - Duplicates Removal